hewisaurus/PrancingTurtle/GettingStarted.md

 ### AutoParser

 Similar to AutoExtracter, this application has a config file that it reads from when it's initialized, **AutoParser.exe.config**.
 On top of the connection string, the only setting you need to configure is the **watchFolder**, which should be the same path as the **extractionFolder** for the AutoExtracter application.

-**TO ADD: AutoParser needs the folder databaseimport**
+Again, consider running it "as Administrator" if you run into permissions issues.